naamagav/Adaptive-conformal/README.md

-# Image Super-Resolution with Guarantees via Conformalized Generative Models
+# Image Super-Resolution with Guarantees via Adaptive Conformalized Generative Models
 This repository contains the code for our adaptation of the Image Super-Resolution with Guarantees via Conformalized Generative Models project.
 We used an adaptive variance approach and compared our results to the standard variance calculation from the paper.

 ## Attribution